Seaside Heights Annual Polar Plunge - February 28, 2009

 Participation - You must be registered

-Location - centered at the Aztec at Boardwalk and Sherman Ave.
+Location - centered off the beach by the Aztec at Boardwalk and Sherman Ave.

 Check-in - from 9:00 through 12:30 AM